populationgenomics/production-pipelines/README.md

 ### Seqr production load invocation

 `configs/seqr-main.toml` provides relevant configuration defaults for a CPG production seqr-loader run.
-Specifically, in contains the list of datasets to query from Metamist and joint-call together, and a list of blacklisted samples in those datasets.
-Another handy configs, `configs/genome.toml` or `configs/exome.toml`, can be passed to subset samples to WGS or WES specifically.
+Specifically, in contains the list of datasets to query from Metamist and joint-call together, and a list of blacklisted sequence groups in those datasets.
+Another handy configs, `configs/genome.toml` or `configs/exome.toml`, can be passed to subset sequence groups to WGS or WES specifically.
 To use along with `configs/seqr-main.toml`, of these two must be provided, as the seqr-loader can work on only one type of data at a time.

 For example, to load the genome data: